 What is natural convection?

 Convection is a way of transmitting heat by the movement of fluids and between different densities.
 Natural convection is one of the oldest known methods of heating equipment.
 It has been used for years and centuries and has been modernized to what we know today.
-With this type of convection stoves, what is achieved is to transform the cold flows of air into hot air that is expelled and distributed evenly throughout the interior space of the stove.
+With this type of convection ovens, what is achieved is to transform the cold flows of air into hot air that is expelled and distributed evenly throughout the interior space of the oven.
 In this way, an equitable redistribution of the heat that is continuously flowing through the entire equipment is achieved.

 What is a natural convection oven for?